-The library also subscribes to some online reference sources, including the following general reference book.
+The library also subscribes to some online reference sources, including the following general reference database.
 To access this resource from off campus, you will need to log in with your Pipeline account information.

 - Credo Reference: Contains the full text of nearly 600 encyclopedias, dictionaries, bilingual dictionaries, and other reference books.